Merethe Wessel-Berg is a Norwegian photographer based in Oslo, Norway (b. 1973, Aurskog, Norway).

 Curiosity is her main tool in photography and in life.

 She would like her photographs to be like questions.
 Like scenes from a movie.
 The immediate, the unguarded moments.
-"I follow my intuition when shooting, trusting it will lead me to the pictures that move me, the small stories or moments that mean something to me.
-The emotional aspect and content is my focus".
+She says: "I follow my intuition when shooting, trusting it will lead me to the pictures that move me, the small stories or moments that mean something to me.
+The emotional aspect and content is my focus.
+My photographing is not so much about thinking, more about something not yet put in words or planned - the fractions, what passes by, what is not permanent.

 Merethe wants to explore the nuances, what she didn´t already know, what takes her by surprise, rather than the main events or clear, closed stories.
 "I am amazed by the fact that a picture can turn what was almost invisible or lost into something important - by separating it and keeping it.
 What was hidden in the shadows, what was almost invisible or gone, what was present just before, after or in between, can become the diamond.
 I like looking at the world through the filter of black and white when I photograph - it's still the same, yet so different - a different aspect".